jkells/xamarin-android-crashlytics-binding/README.md

 ---

 ## Getting Started ##
+* **Place crashlytics.jar and crashlytics-devtools.jar into the ThirdParty directory**
 * **Build the project by running psake.cmd**
 * **Install the nuget package into your project**